NVIDIA/gvdb-voxels/README.md

       - sudo apt-get install libxi-dev
       - sudo apt-get install libx11-dev

-2. Install OptiX [optional, for gInteractiveOptiX sample only]
+### Install OptiX [optional]
-   - OptiX is distributed as a .sh file, which extracts to the current dir.
+  7. OptiX is distributed as a .sh file, which extracts to the current dir.
-   - Create a directory for optix in /usr/lib and move the package there before extracting.
+  8. Create a directory for optix in /usr/lib and move the package there before extracting.
     - $ sudo mkdir /usr/lib/optix
    - $ sudo mv NVIDIA-OptiX-SDK-4.0.1-linux64.sh /usr/lib/optix
    - $ cd /usr/lib/optix
    - $ sudo ./NVIDIA-OptiX-SDK-4.0.1.-linux64.sh

-3. Set LD_LIBRARY_PATH in bashrc
+### Set LD_LIBRARY_PATH in bashrc
-     a.
-Open .bashrc.
+  9. Open .bashrc.
 For example: $ emacs ~/.bashrc
-     b.
-Add the following at the end: export LD_LIBRARY_PATH=/usr/local/gvdb/lib:/usr/lib/optix/lib64
+  10. Add the following at the end:
+     - export LD_LIBRARY_PATH=/usr/local/gvdb/lib:/usr/lib/optix/lib64
-           * The first path should be the location of libgvdb.so (once installed)
+     - The first path should be the location of libgvdb.so (once installed)
-           * The second path should be the location of optix.so
+     - The second path should be the location of optix.so
-     c.
-Source the bash (re-run it)
+  11. Source the bash (re-run it)
-          $ source ~/.bashrc
+     - $ source ~/.bashrc

-4. Build the GVDB Library
+### Build GVDB Library
-     a.
-Unpackage the source tar.gz file
+  12. Unpackage the source tar.gz file
-     b. mkdir ~/codes/build/gvdb_library   # make a folder for the build
+  13. mkdir ~/codes/build/gvdb_library   # make a folder for the build
-     c. cmake-gui                          # run cmake-gui with the following settings:
+  14. cmake-gui                          # run cmake-gui with the following settings:
-         i.  source: ~/codes/source/gvdb_library
+    - source: ~/codes/source/gvdb_library
-         ii. build:  ~/codes/build/gvdb_library
+    - build:  ~/codes/build/gvdb_library
-         iii.
-Click Configure, and the nGenerate
+    - Click Configure, and the nGenerate
-         iv. cd ~/codes/build/gvdb_library
+    - cd ~/codes/build/gvdb_library
-         v.  sudo make
+    - sudo make
-         vi. sudo make install             # default install is to /usr/local/gvdb
+    - sudo make install             # default install is to /usr/local/gvdb

-5. Build a specific Sample
+### Build sample(s)
-     a.
-Unpackage the source tar.gz file
+  15. Unpackage the source tar.gz file
-     b. mkdir ~/codes/build/g3DPrint       # make a folder for the build
+  16. mkdir ~/codes/build/g3DPrint       # make a folder for the build
-     c. cmake-gui                          # run cmake-gui with the following settings:
+  17. cmake-gui                          # run cmake-gui with the following settings:
-         i.  source: ~/codes/source/g3DPrint
+     - source: ~/codes/source/g3DPrint
-         ii. build:  ~/codes/build/g3DPrint
+     - build:  ~/codes/build/g3DPrint
-         iii.
-Click Configure, and the nGenerate
+     - Click Configure, and the nGenerate
-              * Note: If GVDB is not found, set the GVDB_ROOT_DIR to /usr/local/gvdb or your preferred gvdb install location from step 4. iv. cd ~/codes/build/g3DPrint
+     - Note: If GVDB is not found, set the GVDB_ROOT_DIR to /usr/local/gvdb
+     -  or your preferred gvdb install location from step 4.
+     - cd ~/codes/build/g3DPrint
-         v.  make
+     - make
-         vi. make install                  # remember to do 'make install' to get all files
+     - make install                  # remember to do 'make install' to get all files
-     d.
-Run the sample!
+  18. Run the sample! ./g3DPrint
-          ./g3DPrint

-License
+## License
 ==========================
 BSD 3-clause.
 Please refer to License.txt